Alejio20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: Adds execution permission to owner, group and other users to the file hello
 8-James_Bond: Sets the permission to the file hello as follows: no permissionat all for owner and group and all permissions for other users
 9-John_Doe: Sets the mode of the file hello to -rwxr-x-wx
+10-mirror_permissions: Sets mode of the file hello to the same as olleh